-Jennifer Hardin, deputy director of legal services, OSBA
+Jennifer A. Hardin, deputy director of legal services, OSBA

 Even seasoned school boards can crack when their districts face controversy.
 Identify common controversies that boards may face, including contentious public participation sessions, employment matters that become PR nightmares and other sensitive, controversial or uncomfortable issues that boards are asked to address.
 Leave with practical tips and recommendations for resolutions to help keep external conflicts from affecting your board's cohesion.

 Choosing our words seems so simple, but the wrong words often cause conflict.
 Review the basics of communication and get tips for improving conversations and social media interactions.

 Kim Miller-Smith, senior student achievement consultant and regional manager, OSBA